 Agriculture is the primary user of land in Europe.
-In 2013, Europe provided 28% of cereals, 59% of sugar beet and 60% of wine produced globally, as well as being part of a globalized food system with a third of the commodities produced and consumed in Europe traded internationally (FAOSTAT, 2019).
+In 2013, Europe provided 28% of cereals, 59% of sugar beet and 60% of wine produced globally, as well as being part of a globalised food system with a third of the commodities produced and consumed in Europe traded internationally (FAOSTAT, 2019).

-Observed climate change has led to a northward movement of agro-climatic zones in Europe and earlier onset of the growing season (Ceglar et al., 2019) (high confidence).
-Warming and precipitation changes since 1990 explain continent-wide reductions in yield of wheat and barley and increases in maize and sugar beet (high confidence) (Fontana et al., 2015; Moore and Lobell, 2015; Ray et al., 2015; Ceglar et al., 2017).
-Heat stress has increased in southern Europe in spring, in summer throughout central and southern Europe, and recently expanded into the southern boreal zone (Fontana et al., 2015; Ceglar et al., 2019).
-Drought, excessive rain, and the compound hazards of drought and heat (13.2.1, 13.3.1, 13.10.2) increased costs and cause economic losses in forest productivity (Schuldt et al., 2020) and annual and permanent crops and livestock farming (Stahl et al., 2016), including losses in wheat production in the EU (van der Velde et al., 2018) and EEU (Ivanov et al., 2016; Loboda et al., 2017) (high confidence), with the severity of impacts from extreme heat and drought tripling over last 50 years (Brás et al., 2021).
-Meteorological extremes due to compound effects of cold winters, excessive autumn and spring precipitation, and summer drought caused production losses (up to 30% relative to trend expectations) in 2012, 2016, 2018 (Ben-Ari et al., 2018; van der Velde et al., 2018; Zscheischler et al., 2018; Toreti et al., 2019b) that were exceptional compared to recent decades (Webber et al., 2020).
-Regionally, warming caused increases in yields of field grown fruiting vegetables, decreases in root vegetables, tomatoes and cucumbers (Potopová et al., 2017) and earlier flowering of olive trees (Garcia-Mozo et al., 2015) (high confidence).
-Delayed harvest due to both wet conditions and earlier harvests in central Europe in response to warming impacted wine quality (Cook and Wolkovich, 2016; van Leeuwen and Darriet, 2016; Di Lena et al., 2019).
+Observed climate change has led to a northward movement of agroclimatic zones in Europe and earlier onset of the growing season (high confidence) (Ceglar et al., 2019).
+Warming and precipitation changes since 1990 explain continent-wide reductions in yield of wheat and barley, as well as increases in maize and sugar beet (high confidence) (Fontana et al., 2015; Moore and Lobell, 2015; Ray et al., 2015; Ceglar et al., 2017).
+Heat stress has increased in SEU in spring, in summer throughout Central and Southern Europe, and recently expanded into the southern boreal zone (Fontana et al., 2015; Ceglar et al., 2019).
+Drought, excessive rain and the compound hazards of drought and heat (Sections 13.2.1, 13.3.1, 13.10.2) have increased costs and cause economic losses in forest productivity (Schuldt et al., 2020), annual and permanent crops, and livestock farming (Stahl et al., 2016), including losses in wheat production in the EU (van der Velde et al., 2018) and EEU (high confidence) (Ivanov et al., 2016; Loboda et al., 2017), with the severity of impacts from extreme heat and drought tripling over the past 50 years (Brás et al., 2021).
+Meteorological extremes due to compound effects of cold winters, excessive autumn and spring precipitation, and summer drought caused production losses (up to 30% relative to trend expectations) in 2012, 2016 and 2018 (Ben-Ari et al., 2018; van der Velde et al., 2018; Zscheischler et al., 2018; Toreti et al., 2019b) that were exceptional compared with recent decades (Webber et al., 2020).
+Regionally, warming caused increases in yields of field-grown fruiting vegetables, decreases in root vegetables, tomatoes and cucumbers (Potopová et al., 2017) and earlier flowering of olive trees (high confidence) (Garcia-Mozo et al., 2015).
+Delayed harvest, due to both wet conditions and earlier harvests in Central Europe in response to warming, has impacted wine quality (Cook and Wolkovich, 2016; van Leeuwen and Darriet, 2016; Di Lena et al., 2019).

 Evidence for growing regional differences of projected climate risks is increasing since AR5 (high confidence).
-While there is high agreement of the direction of change, the absolute yield losses are uncertain due to differences in model parameterization and whether adaptation options are represented (high confidence) (Donatelli et al., 2015; Moore and Lobell, 2015; Knox et al., 2016; Webber et al., 2018).
+While there is high agreement of the direction of change, the absolute yield losses are uncertain due to differences in model parameterisation and whether adaptation options are represented (high confidence) (Donatelli et al., 2015; Moore and Lobell, 2015; Knox et al., 2016; Webber et al., 2018).
 At 1.5°C GWL, compound events which led to recent large wheat losses are projected to become 12% more frequent (Ben-Ari et al., 2018).
-Growing regions will shift northward or expand for melons (Bisbis et al., 2019), tomatoes and grapevines reaching NEU and EEU in 2050 under 1.5°C GWL (Hannah et al., 2013; Litskas et al., 2019) (high confidence), while warming would increase yields of onions, Chinese cabbage and French beans (Bisbis et al., 2019) (medium confidence).
-In response to 2°C GWL, agro-climatic zones in Europe are expected to move northward 25-135 km/decade, fastest in EEU (Ceglar et al., 2019).
-Negative impacts of warming and drought are counterbalanced by CO2 fertilization for crops such as winter wheat (medium confidence, medium agreement), resulting in some regional yield increases with climate change
+Growing regions will shift northward or expand for melons (Bisbis et al., 2019), tomatoes and grapevines reaching NEU and EEU in 2050 under 1.5°C GWL (high confidence) (Hannah et al., 2013; Litskas et al., 2019), while warming would increase yields of onions, Chinese cabbage and French beans (Bisbis et al., 2019) (medium confidence).
+In response to 2°C GWL, agro-climatic zones in Europe are expected to move northward 25-135 km per decade, fastest in EEU (Ceglar et al., 2019).
+Negative impacts of warming and drought are counterbalanced by CO2 fertilisation for crops such as winter wheat (medium confidence, medium agreement), resulting in some regional yield increases with climate change (Zhao et al., 2017; Webber et al., 2018).